KonstantinKuklin/StreamLibrary/README.md

 **path** - Path to file on system or ip address in network or hostname which we will work

-**protocol** - String value of protocol type, can be Stream::PROTOCOL_TCP,Stream::PROTOCOL_UDP,Stream::PROTOCOL_UNIX
+**protocol** - String value of protocol type, can be Connection::PROTOCOL_TCP, Connection::PROTOCOL_UDP, Connection::PROTOCOL_UNIX

 **port** - Integer value of port to connect.
-Not needs if protocol Stream::PROTOCOL_UNIX.
+Not needs if protocol Connection::PROTOCOL_UNIX.
 Default value = 0.

 **driver** - Object implements StreamDriverInterface.
 If your connection need to change transfer data you need to describe it logic with this object.
 Default value is null(mean data haven't been changed)